kubernetes/website/docs/contribute/review-issues.md

 {% capture overview %}

-This page explains how you should review and prioritize documentation issues made for the [kubernetes/kubernetes.github.io](https://github.com/kubernetes/kubernetes.github.io){: target="_blank"} repository.
+This page explains how documentation issues are reviewed and prioritized for the [kubernetes/kubernetes.github.io](https://github.com/kubernetes/kubernetes.github.io){: target="_blank"} repository.
 The purpose is to provide a way to organize issues and make it easier to contribute to Kubernetes documentation.
 The following should be used as the standard way of prioritizing, labeling, and interacting with issues.
 {% endcapture %}

 {% capture body %}